Skip to content

 What Is Zero Trust Security?

-Zero trust security is a cybersecurity framework built on a single operating principle: never trust, always verify.
-Where traditional perimeter-based security assumes everything inside a corporate network is safe, zero trust treats every user, device, and connection as untrusted by default — regardless of whether the request originates inside or outside the network boundary.
+Zero trust security is a cybersecurity framework built on one operating principle: never trust, always verify.
+Where traditional perimeter-based security assumes everything inside a corporate network is safe, zero trust treats every user, device, and connection as untrusted by default, regardless of whether the request originates inside or outside the network boundary.

-The model was introduced by Forrester Research analyst John Kindervag in 2010.
-For over a decade it remained largely conceptual; it became an operational standard when the 2021 White House Executive Order on Improving the Nation's Cybersecurity formally directed federal agencies to adopt zero trust architecture.
+Forrester Research analyst John Kindervag introduced the model in 2010.
+For over a decade it remained largely conceptual.
+That changed when the 2021 White House Executive Order on Improving the Nation's Cybersecurity formally directed federal agencies to adopt zero trust architecture.
 The framework is now codified in NIST Special Publication 800-207, which defines it as a strategy that moves defenses from static network perimeters to specific users, assets, and resources.

-Understanding what is zero trust security means recognizing that it is a strategy, not a single product or tool.
-Organizations that implement it incrementally — starting with identity controls — achieve meaningful risk reduction well before full architecture maturity.
-Stolen credentials remain the top initial access vector in confirmed breaches according to the Verizon 2025 Data Breach Investigations Report.
-Zero trust directly limits the damage those stolen credentials can cause.
+What is zero trust security in practice?
+It is a strategy, not a single product or tool.
+Organizations that implement it incrementally, starting with identity controls, achieve meaningful risk reduction well before reaching full architecture maturity.
+According to the Verizon 2025 Data Breach Investigations Report, stolen credentials remain the top initial access vector in confirmed breaches.
+Zero trust directly limits the damage those credentials can cause.

 $4.88M